Unpaid community work

-QCS will need to see pay slips for the past 4 weeks, and bank statements for the past 3 months, for all adults in your house who have a financial relationship with you.
+You will need to provide pay slips for the past 4 weeks, and bank statements for the past 3 months, for all adults in your house who have a financial relationship with you.

 You also need to provide evidence of any dependants, such as a copy of their Medicare card.

 How to apply

-If you meet the above eligibility criteria and would like to apply for a work and development order, contact your local QCS office.
-They will assess your financial situation to determine if you are eligible.
+If you meet the above eligibility criteria and would like to apply for a work and development order, contact SPER.
+We will assess your financial situation to determine if you are eligible.

 We will not approve an order if you have the means to pay your debt.
 Contact us to discuss options to resolve your debt.

 If your work and development order is approved, you must:

 - perform your duties and allocated hours

-- notify SPER and QCS if your address or contact details change.
+- notify us if your address or contact details change.